Why Pianists Need Musicians’ Earplugs

 In fact, excessive noise, ubiquitous in our society, insidiously eats away at our hearing, sometimes not showing its effects for decades, even for people who currently experience no hearing loss.
 The Hearing Health Foundation (HHF) helped sensitize me to the dangers of noise.
 As a board member, I governed not only HHF’s research efforts to cure hearing loss, but also our hearing loss prevention program.

 In my experience, some audiologists are more attuned to noise protection than others.
 As much as I rely on my current audiologist, I felt she was not sufficiently concerned with noise protection.
-I researched the topic on my own and found Dr. Julie Glick, a Sensaphonics Gold partner based in New York City.
-Dr. Glick took impressions of my ear canals and mailed me the earplugs within a few weeks.
+I researched the topic on my own.
+I located a Sensaphonics Gold Audiologist.
+She took impressions of my ear canals, and the company mailed me the musicians earplugs within a few weeks.

 7 Comments